webclinic017/Octopus/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-This project is an algorithmic trading framework, initially for swing trading against companies which have recently reported earnings.
+This project is an algorithmic trading framework, built for swing trading stocks which have recently reported earnings.

-Inspired by the trading methods of <a href="https://qullamaggie.com/">Kristjan Kullamägi</a> [@Qullamaggie](https://twitter.com/Qullamaggie), this Bot is inteded to provide an algorithmic trading framework compatable with the swing trading methods taught by Kris.
+Inspired by the trading methods of <a href="https://qullamaggie.com/">Kristjan Kullamägi</a> (Twitter: [@Qullamaggie](https://twitter.com/Qullamaggie)), this Bot is inteded to provide an algorithmic trading framework compatable with some of the strategies taught by Kris.

-The general concept, is that this bot will monitor stocks as they report earnings, and will look for signals to either buy or sell stocks, based on technical anaylsis.
+The general concept, is that this bot will monitor stocks as they report earnings, and will look for buy and sell signals, based on technical anaylsis.

-The bot allows for different strategies to be back-tested against, and also to scan for the best past earners in order to identify what stocks were the best performers for research purposes.
+The bot allows for different strategies to be back-tested against, and also to scan for the best past earners in order to identify what stocks were the best historic performers for research purposes.

-The bot is setup to connect to Discord, and/or Telegram, and will send real-time updates as stocks are bought, or sold.
+The bot is setup to connect to Discord, and/or Telegram, and will send real-time updates as stocks are bought, or sold (Or purely in an informative way).
 In addition, it can identify when stocks have broken out.

 The project uses:
 * Python 3.9+